 We should not store the pen with the needle.
 On the label, there are storage directions that we need to follow.

-We need to throw away pens that have been exposed to temperatures above 30° C or 85° F. When we travel we must make sure to keep it in a cool pack.
+We need to throw away pens that have been exposed to temperatures above 30° C or 85° F. When we travel we must make sure to keep them in a cool pack.

 On how to use the insulin pen to feel free to consult a pharmacist, doctor, or nurse.